okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/nodejs/integrationsteps.md

 ### 4: The user submits their password

-After the user submits a password, call `idx.register`, passing in this value for the user.
-The response returns a status of `Idx.Status:PENDING` and a `nextStep` field requiring inputs for additional authenticators.
+After the user submits a password, call `idx.register` and pass in this value for the user.
+The response returns a status of `Idx.Status:PENDING` and a `nextStep` field that requires inputs for additional authenticators.
 The user is directed to a page to select authenticators, as shown in the SDK sample application route to `/select-authenticator`.

 See [`idx.register`](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#idxregister) for more details on the self-registration flow.